-The Company capitalized \$6,589 and \$6,360 of software development costs during the three months ended March 31, 2022 and 2021, respectively.
-The Company's software development costs primarily relate to significant enhancements to the SEI Wealth PlatformSM (SWP).
-As of March 31, 2022, the net book value of SWP was \$230,363.
-The net book value includes \$31,108 of capitalized software development costs in-progress associated with future releases of SWP.
-Capitalized software development costs in-progress associated with future releases of SWP were \$29,253 as of December 31, 2021.
-SWP has a weighted average remaining life of 10.2 years.
-Amortization expense for SWP was \$12,104 and \$11,923 during the three months ended March 31, 2022 and 2021, respectively.
+The Company capitalized \$9,041 and \$6,589 of software development costs during the three months ended March 31, 2023 and 2022, respectively.
+The Company's software development costs primarily relate to significant enhancements to the SEI Wealth Platform[TM] (SWP).
+As of March 31, 2023, the net book value of SWP was \$224,551.
+The net book value includes \$10,586 of capitalized software development costs in-progress associated with future releases of SWP.
+Capitalized software development costs in-progress associated with future releases of SWP.
+Capitalized software development costs in-progress associated with future releases of SWP was \$6,158 and \$12,104 during the three months ended March 31, 2023 and 2022, respectively.